King Meets US House Speaker, Minority Leader, And Several Committees

 The King warned that the continuation of the war on Gaza would be catastrophic for the entire region, and also warned of the dangerous implications of the Israeli attack on Rafah.

-His Majesty noted UNRWA's important role in providing vital aid to over 2 million Palestinians in Gaza.
+His Majesty noted UNRWA's important role in providing vital aid to over 2 million Palestinians in Gaza, according to the statement.

 The King also warned of extremist settler violence against Palestinians in the West Bank, as well as violations in Islamic and Christian holy sites in Jerusalem.